screen-share/captured-surface-control/README.md

 Gestures like wheel and pinch might have effects other than scrolling the page.
 If we consider some modern dating applications, we note that "swiping right" could have far-reaching consequences, and might even culminate in matrimony.
 However, the author of this document argues that the permission prompt is sufficient here, as it was for other Web Platform capabilities.

-#### Scrolling third-party iframes when self-capturing

-Applications that are capturing their own tab can load arbitrary third-party content in iframes and scroll it, thereby either gaining access to new content of their choosing, or producing arbitrary side effects.
-The mitigation of the permission prompt is still presented as sufficient here, as is the unlikelihood of third-party content only being sensitive after scrolling.
-If necessary, in the future, it is possible to also remove the ability to control the current tab.

 ## Potential future extensions

 ### Extension to additional gestures